jihan1218/Articles-Deep-Learning/README.md

 # Journey to AI Research Scientist
 This repository contains a list of research articles and my notes on deep learning related topics.
-My current goal is to read at least three papers per week.
-Ultimately, it will be one paper per day.

 The source of papers:
    - [paperswithcode](https://paperswithcode.com/sota)